This manual explains how to share files using a subversion (SVN) repository. For a

 committed with the command svn commit -m "[Short description of your

-.
+changes]".
 Ex. svn commit -m "Added a file to documentation

-with my notes on Stow"
+with my notes on Stow".

 It may sometimes be necessary to add multiple formats of the same file; this